 - Outgoing First Minister Arlene Foster denounces Sinn Féin's actions as "political, not principled".

 10 January 2017

-- The situation made an assembly election look "highly likely", says Secretary of State James Brokenshire, calling talks with all parties to find a resolution to the crisis at Stormont.
+- The situation made an assembly election look "highly likely", says then Northern Ireland Secretary James Brokenshire, calling talks with all parties to find a resolution to the crisis.

 11 January 2017